tapjyotmakkar/DotNetCoreHealth/README.md

 # Problem statement

 ## Part1
+    You are a developer for a company (ServerHosting Co) and have been tasked with developing a web-service that will provide server status data for another company (XYZ Co) to consume.
+You need to provide a functioning web-service to serve the data for consumption by XYZ Co.
+The data should include a list of servers and whether they were online or offline at a particular time (this data can be faked but should be stored & retrieved from some form of storage).

+## Assumptions
+* The list of servers are microservice1 and microservice2 deployed on a kubernetes cluster in Azure
+* These microservices could be healthy(online) / unhealthy(offline) at any point during the day and they expose this information via /health endpoints
-    Webservice that provides server status for a list of servers at a particular time from storage
+* There is another webservice on the same k8 cluster with a public api that clients can call which provides them server statuses for microservice1 and microservice2 at a particular time from sql server

 ## Solution

-* have worked under the assumption that the list of servers could be __microservices1__ and __microservice2__ on a k8 cluster that could be healthy / unhealthy at any point during the day and they expose this information on their /health endpoints
-* have simulated healthy/unhealthy behavior in these microservice by overriding inbuilt HealthChecks available on __Microsoft.Extensions.Diagnostics.HealthChecks__
+* have simulated healthy/unhealthy behavior in microservice1 and microservice2 by integrating inbuilt HealthChecks available on __Microsoft.Extensions.Diagnostics.HealthChecks__
-* using a background hosted service every 10 seconds I swap them between being healthy/unhealthy
+* a background hosted service is alternating the health of microservice1 and microservice2 every 10 seconds
+* deployed both of the above microservices to k8 cluster
-* on the same k8 cluster ServerStatusService is a health monitoring service exposed publically http://20.193.32.243/serverstatus that fetches the last 5 server statuses as of today for microservice1 and microservice2 from a table in the database
+* on the same k8 cluster __ServerStatusService__ is a health monitoring service exposed publically http://20.193.32.243/serverstatus that fetches the last 5 server statuses as of today for microservice1 and microservice2 from a table in the database
-* __ServerStatusService__ also has background hosted service that polls microservice1 and microservice2 on the /health endpoints and writes health data in the sql database
+* __ServerStatusService__ also has a background hosted service that polls microservice1 and microservice2 on the /health endpoints and writes health data in the sql database

 ## Part2

-    Integrate with server status API and show status data on a wide variety of screen sizes and devices
+    You are a developer for a company (XYZ Co) and you are writing a small web application that shows the status of the servers that host your software.
+You need to integrate with the Server API provided by (ServerHosting Co) to get this information.
+The information should be presented in an application that can be accessed on a wide variety of devices and screen sizes.
+Ideally this data should stay as up to date as possible.

 ## Solution